 The City’s Real Estate staff works with citizens and businesses to acquire Storm Drainage Easements (SDEs) and Temporary Construction Easements (TCEs).
 The City requests that SDEs and TCEs be donated to provide access to your property to make the recommended improvements and provide future maintenance.
 The Easement Acquisition phase typically lasts 9 to 12 months and must be completed before entering the Bid phase.

 Throughout construction, efforts will be made to minimize disruption to nearby property owners.
 Construction of proposed improvements will be supervised by a City Inspector.
 Notifications of key construction dates and will be mailed to residents prior to construction.
-Because projects vary in size, the typical construction phase of a project can last from 3 months to over 2 years.
+The construction phase of this project can last from 9 to 12 months.

 Jennifer Barker, P.E.